Higher Rate Pension Tax Relief Calculator

 How do I know if I am a higher rate tax payer?

-To find out if you have paid tax at the higher rate you will need to know which taxable band your income fits into.
 Being a higher rate tax payer means you pay tax at 40% or more.
-The taxable bands usually change each tax year so it’s best to check if you are unsure.
+The taxable bands can change each tax year so it’s best to check if you are unsure.

 Higher rate pension tax relief taxable bands